-An instruction address is determined by contents of the program counter (PC), and is normally incremented (+1 for each byte) automatically according to the number of bytes of an instruction to be fetched each time another instruction is executed.
-When a branch instruction is executed, the branch destination information is set to PC and branched by the following addressing (for details of instructions, refer to the 78K/0 Series Instructions User's Manual (U12326E)).
+An instruction address is determined by program counter (PC) contents and is normally incremented (+1 for each byte) automatically according to the number of bytes of an instruction to be fetched each time another instruction is executed.
+When a branch instruction is executed, the branch destination information is set to the PC and branched by the following addressing (for details of instructions, refer to 78K/0 Series Instructions User's Manual (U12326E)).